 Wrongful Convictions and Incarcerations: A Growing Problem

-The numbers include people charged with everything from homicide to non-violent offenses such as drug possession.
-Those statistics don’t include those who have yet to be exonerated, but who are nevertheless wrongfully incarcerated.
+These figures include people charged with everything from homicide to non-violent offenses such as drug possession.
+The statistics don’t include those who have yet to be exonerated, but who have nevertheless been wrongfully incarcerated.